korsbo/Latexify.jl/docs/src/tutorials/Catalyst.md

 \end{align}
 ```

-!!! note
-  On the current version of Latexify, generation of SDEs from reaction networks is broken.
+Note: On the current version of Latexify, generation of SDEs from reaction networks is broken.

 ## Chemical arrow notation